 Lisa has been a fierce advocate working her now third legislative session testifying at the Capitol, working closely with lawmakers to push high standards of reform and create a safe and legal market in Texas.
 Lisa has a background in professional advocacy by organizing professional events, lobbying and providing input to bill drafts for State Representatives, drafting resolutions for local municipalities and hosting state and nationwide conferences.
 She is now the Executive Director for Texans for Responsible Marijuana Policy.

 An advocate of individual liberty and personal responsibility, Heather Fazio has worked toward limited government since 2009.
 She served as Executive Director of Texans for Accountable Government from 2011-2014 and has served as an advisory board member of Texas NORML since 2012.
 Heather served as Texas Political Director of the Marijuana Policy Project from 2014-2018.
-She was a passionate Director of this organization for many years.
-Now, she utilizes her passion for grassroots activism through her new role as Policy Director for Young Americans for Liberty.
+She was a passionate Director of this organization for many years and now serves on our Board of Directors.

 Amanda Grace Hughes is a cannabis educator, advocate, and medical cannabis patient.
 She is an experienced licensed esthetician, an enamored herbalist, a skincare formulator, and a spa owner in Dallas.
 She is the founder of the organization Higher Education Texas where she educates on the precious cannabis plant and the laws surrounding it.
 She is passionate about justice for people and justice for the plant.